HunterKart/proficiency-faculty-evaluation/docs/prd.md

     2. The background job compares the submitted open-ended text against **that same evaluator's** previous submissions across all evaluation periods.
     3. If the text has over 95% similarity to one of their previous submissions, a "Recycled Content" flag is created for the evaluation.
     4. The notification sent to the student for recycled content must clearly explain that reused text was detected and state the importance of providing original feedback for each unique evaluation.
+-   **`Dev Note:`** The API response for a resubmission request must include data identifying the specific text fragment(s) that triggered the flag to enable frontend highlighting.

 **Story 4.5a: Flagged Evaluation Dashboard (View Only)**